Managing your annuity can increase your yield

-Things change constantly and with longer held assets like annuities it is easy to earn less than market interest.
-As consumers we only associate interest as just that, interest.
+Things change constantly, and with longer held assets like annuities, it is easy to earn less than market interest.
+As consumers, we only associate interest as just that, interest.
 But there is a huge difference between interest earned with insurance company annuities and interest earned at banks.

-Insurance companies use a different standard for setting their crediting rate, they use the 10 Year US Treasury yield.
+Insurance companies use a different standard for setting their crediting rate; they use the 10 Year US Treasury yield.
 The Treasury rate is always based on long term yield and is not affected by the Federal Reserve Discount Rate.

 But we consumers only want the highest rate we can earn and when we find ourselves in the situation where we are earning a lower than desired interest rate, how can we as investors fix it?
-If you have an older annuity it is still possible you may also have an annuity with a surrender penalty in place.
-How do you move your money to a higher rate of interest and not lose any of your account to these surrender fees?
+If you have an older annuity, it is still possible you may also have an annuity with a surrender penalty in place.
+How do you move your money to a higher rate of interest and not lose any of your accounts to these surrender fees?

 2. Call your agent or even better call several agents for annuity quotes and tell them you want a new policy.
-These agents will do anything to make a sale and you can often negotiate a “front end bonus” where the cost of moving your money will cover any remaining surrender penalty.
+These agents will do anything to make a sale, and you can often negotiate a “front end bonus” where the cost of moving your money will cover any remaining surrender penalty.

 To move an annuity and to keep your tax liability intact be sure and use an IRS 1035 exchange.
 The company you use will provide you with the correct form.